Earth Day Alert: How Shred-it’s Recycling Process Keeps Your Workplace Green

 Earth Day was first introduced in 1970.
 It has always been celebrated on April 22 but has grown to become a year-round movement with tens of thousands of partners in more than 192 countries.

 The event provides organizations with a great opportunity to promote and expand green strategies.
 Shredded paper recycling, for example, saves trees.
-In fact, every two consoles of shredded and recycled paper saves one tree.

 But the real win-win comes when a workplace partners with a reliable information destruction company that provides a secure chain of custody from start to finish.

 Here are a few ways that Shred-it combines recycling and information security:

 - All open and unsecured paper recycling bins in the workplace are replaced with Shred-it supplied locked consoles.
 Benefits: Unsecured paper recycling bins are an easy target for fraudsters and dumpster divers to steal confidential information.
 Shred-it’s consoles have beveled slots to ensure documents cannot be retrieved.
 Plus, locked consoles help create a culture of security in the workplace.